JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/humanoid/enchanter-wizard-mpmm.md

 # Enchanter Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 261, Volo's Guide to Monsters p.
 213*

+Enchanters know how to magically influence minds.
+Benign enchanters use this magic to defuse violence and sow peace, while malevolent enchanters are some of the most evil of all spellcasters.

+## Wizards

+Wizards pursue magical power through the study of arcane texts.
+Some travel the world searching for esoteric tomes while others train lesser wizards or collaborate with colleagues to create new spells.

+## Statblock

 ```ad-statblock
 title: Enchanter Wizard